hdigital/parlgov/content/post/2024-09-25-static-page-migrated.md

 ---
-title: "Static page in new repo"
+title: "Static site in new repo"
 date: "2024-09-25"
 draft: false
 ---

-We moved the sources of the ParlGov static page to a new GitHub repository at [github.com/hdigital/parlgov](https://github.com/hdigital/parlgov).
+We moved the sources of the ParlGov static site to a new GitHub repository at [github.com/hdigital/parlgov](https://github.com/hdigital/parlgov).

 The page was previously a part of [ParlGov